Jessica

 Take a look at the bankruptcy information given below and get an idea of what happens after you declare bankruptcy.

 You'll be able to keep your home if you've filed Chapter 13.
-But if you've filed Chapter 7, you may or may not be able to protect the home equity (fair market value minus liens) from your creditors/lenders.
-There are Federal and State Homestead exemptions; if your equity is less than the exemption, then you'll be able to keep your home.
+But if you've filed Chapter 7, you may or may not be able to protect the equity in your home from your creditors/lenders.
+There are Federal and State Homestead exemptions.
+If your equity is less than the exemption, then you'll be able to keep your home.

 Federal and State Exemptions